Entanglement Routing Based on Fidelity Curves: Mutipartite entanglement distribution

 \section{Mutipartite entanglement distribution}

-The proposal made so far can be combined with the work developed in~\cite{Bugalho2021}, which aimed at establishing simultaneous entanglement between more than two nodes.
-Specifically, we will focus on three-partite entanglement distribution, for which the scheme proposed in~\cite{Bugalho2021} is exact.
-As we already proved that our bipartite metrics are both monotonic and isotonic, we can guarantee the optimality of the paths.
-This is the first requirement to prove that the algorithm presented in~\cite{Bugalho2021} will converge to the optimal solution.
-The second step is to prove that the multipartite metrics, the fidelity and rate metrics for the multipartite state, are monotonic and label-isotonic w.r.t. the paths.
-For these metrics, instead of adding links to extend paths, one adds paths to form trees.
-In the specific case of a three-partite state, the tree connecting three terminals is also a star graph.
-The fidelity and rate metrics for a multipartite entangled state between three terminal nodes, $\mathcal{T} = \{T_1,T_2,T_3\}$, is given by~\cite{Bugalho2021}:
+The proposal outlined so far can be integrated with the work developed in~\cite{Bugalho2023}, which focused on establishing simultaneous entanglement among more than two nodes.
+Specifically, we will target the distribution of three-partite entanglement, for which the scheme proposed in~\cite{Bugalho2023} is exact.
+Because the bipartite metrics considered in the present work are both monotonic and isotonic, one can ensure the optimality of the paths.
+This satisfies the first requirement for proving that the algorithm in~\cite{Bugalho2023} converges to the optimal solution.

-where $s$ is the source node.
-As before, the Werner parameter $\gamma_{s\tau}$ relates to the fidelity trough Eq.~(\ref{eq:f_vs_gamma}).
-Following the analyses in~\cite{Bugalho2021}, the fidelity of each star is both monotonic and label-isotonic, meaning that if any of the fidelities of each path increase, so does the fidelity of the multipartite state.
-Therefore, given Eq.~(\ref{eq:multirate}) and the fact that the $\gamma$ functions are monotonically decreasing with the rate, the most efficient way to generate the multipartite state would be having the same rate for each path.
-This would maximize the overall fidelity and minimise losses from having different rates.
-Given this, for every point of $F_{ijk}(c)$, the metric is trivially monotonic and label-isotonic, allowing us to use the previous dominance relation for the case of trees, which are characterized by a $F_{ijk}(c)$.
-Therefore the optimal tree can be found by solving the equation
+The second step is to demonstrate that the multipartite metrics (specifically, the fidelity and rate metrics for the multipartite state) are monotonic and label-isotonic with respect to the paths.
+For these metrics, instead of adding links to extend paths, one should combine paths to form trees.
+In the particular case of a three-partite state, the tree connecting three terminals is also a star graph.
+Following the analysis in~\cite{Bugalho2023}, the fidelity of each star is both monotonic and label-isotonic.
+This means that if the fidelity of any individual path increases, the fidelity of the overall multipartite state also increases.
+Therefore, given that the $\gamma$ functions are monotonically decreasing with the rate, the most efficient way to generate the multipartite state is to maintain the same rate for each path.
+This approach maximizes the overall fidelity and minimizes losses due to differing rates.
+Consequently, for each capacity value, the metric is trivially monotonic and label-isotonic, enabling us to apply the previous dominance relation to the case of trees.
+Thus, our approach can be combined with the work of~\cite{Bugalho2023} to facilitate the distribution of not only bipartite entanglement but also multipartite entanglement.